rainndev/MNKC-Architecture/README.md

 ## Notes

-This project is intended for academic purposes and is not affiliated with any real architectural firm.
+This project is intended for academic purposes and is not affiliated with **MNKC Architecture**.

+## Permission

+This project was created under permission granted by **MNKC Architecture** through an official signed letter from the CEO.
+The use of company branding, name, and assets is solely for the purpose of completing academic requirements.